my 2020 in music: | music

 So, what will 2020 in music be remembered for?

 A year of disco; a lack of dancing.

 A year filled with space.

-And so, despite the distance between one another; friends, family, strangers, there has been a shared catharsis expressed through music.
+And so, despite the distance between one another; friends, family, strangers, there was a shared catharsis expressed through music.
 2020 persisted with resistance and what people had on rotation will be what binds them to such a messy year, bringing them back to their days in isolation with whatever they had on repeat.
 Frustratingly, I hadn’t listened to Phoebe Bridgers until the year was ending.
-However, it is her most recent release, the cover of If We Make It Through December that feels like a lifeline as 2020 draws to a close.
-She sings how it’s ‘meant to be a happy time of year’, a sentiment nodding to those who feel as though their sadness is misplaced, but, as the title itself suggests, we’re almost there folks!
-One day at a time.
+However, it was her most recent release, the cover of If We Make It Through December that felt like a lifeline as 2020 drew to a close.
+She sings how it’s ‘meant to be a happy time of year’, a sentiment nodding to those who feel as though their sadness is misplaced, but, as the title itself suggests, we just have to take it one day at a time.